egnotech/Simple-neural-network-library-script/README.md

 ```
 However, if you don't want to use the built-in function for inputs, here is some helpful information for coding your own:

 There is a built in `NeuralNetworks.NeuralNet.training_data()` function which will be mostly silenced with verbose mode.
 This can be a shortcut for your input system.
 It will automatically ask for training data input, and then train the neural network correspondingly.
+It also has optional arguments `epochs` and `learning_rate` (see below `train_epochs`).

 If you want to do this manually, though, please note that the output of your input function must have the shape: `[np.array(batch_size, n_inputs), np.array(batch_size, n_outputs)]`.
 Then, you must pass this output as the first argument of the `NeuralNetworks.NeuralNet.train_epochs()` function.
 It has the following syntax:
 ```python